UCR Student in Lab

 Background:

-The California Alliance for Minority Participation (CAMP) is part of a UC System-wide alliance and is funded by the National Science Foundation (NSF) under the Louis Stokes Alliance for Minority Participation in the Sciences (LSAMP).
+The California Alliance for Maximizing Potential (CAMP) is part of a UC System-wide alliance and is funded by the National Science Foundation (NSF), UC Riverside Chancellor's Office, and the University of California Office of the President (UCOP).

 The CAMP Program at UC Riverside aims to recruit and retain students in STEM majors, facilitate their academic success, provide professional development, and encourage their transition to graduate study.
-CAMP-UCR is a program that works to encourage NSF-declared underrepresented students in the STEM fields to successfully complete undergraduate science degrees and further pursue their studies at the graduate and professional level.
-Priority consideration may be given to first-generation college students, students from low-income backgrounds, low performing high schools and/or have overcome significant obstacles.
+CAMP-UCR is a program that works to broaden participation in the STEM fields to successfully complete undergraduate science degrees and further pursue their studies at the graduate and professional level.

 • Be currently accepted to do research under a UCR STEM faculty lab for 10-12 hours per week during the quarter.